 By Gaurav Sharma

-However, an editorial in the Global Times said India was mistaken if it pinned hopes on the “main schemer” Doval’s visit to resolve the dispute.
+On Monday, an editorial said India should not pin hopes on Doval’s visit to resolve the border stand-off.

-At the tri-junction of India, Bhutan and China, Doklam is of high strategic importance to all three.
-It is disputed between Bhutan and China.
+Doklam, at the tri-junction of China, India, and Bhutan, holds strategic importance to all three.